brimatt16219/Hemo_Web_App/README.md

 # HemoWebApp

-HemoWebApp is an Angular-based frontend that connects to a .NET Web API and an Azure SQL database to deliver an interactive, data-driven experience for cardiac hemodynamics education.
+HemoWebApp is an Angular-based frontend that connects to a .NET Web API and an Azure SQL database to deliver an interactive admin portal for viewing data on the cardiac hemo server.

 ---